 Once deployment is completed, let’s click on the Start menu.
 Like we told you guys before, we are logged in as administrator and customization of the Start menu doesn’t show up.
 What we need to do now is just change the user.
 Let’s sign out and sign in account we have created in the last note.

 Let’s click on the Start menu.
-As you can see, our customized Start menu is there.
+As you can see, our customized Start menu like on your reference computer is there.
 How awesome is that!
 It’s not perfect, but you could basically customize it even more.

 Hope you guys enjoy this article.
 If you have any questions, just leave comments right below.